-2015 (Columbus): Made 19 appearances (17 starts) at central midfield, notching three assists ... made his season debut with a start at central midfield against Houston (March 7) ... notched his first assist of the season on Kei Kamara’s goal in the win over Toronto FC (March 14) ... missed the match versus New York (March 28) after being listed as questionable ... returned to the lineup with a start at Vancouver (April 8) ... was again listed as questionable with concussion symptoms ahead of the club’s next 13 matches, and did not dress ... returned to League action with a substitute appearance vs. New York (July 4) ... played 45 minutes as a substitute at Montreal (July 11) ... made his first League start since April 8 with a start at Chicago (July 15), helping Crew SC keep a clean sheet in a 1-0 win ... earned a call-up by the United States Under-23 team ahead of a training camp in England ... returned from the camp to start against FC Dallas (September 6) ... earned another U-23 call-up ahead of the 2015 CONCACAF Olympic Qualifying Championship. where he captained the side to a Third Place finish and a nod to play Colombia in early 2016 in a playoff for a berth in the Olympics ... returned to the Crew SC starting lineup in a 2-0 win at Toronto (October 17) ... helped the club keep its second consecutive clean sheet as well as notched his third assist of the season in a start against D.C.
-United on Decision Day (October 25) ... in the 2015 Lamar Hunt U.S. Open Cup, Trapp made his first on-field appearance since April 8 at Vancouver with a substitute appearance in the Round of 16 at Orlando (June 30).
+2015 (Columbus): Trapp made 19 appearances (17 starts) at central midfield, notching three assists.
+He made his season debut with a start at central midfield against Houston (March 7) and he notched his first assist of the season on Kei Kamara’s goal in the win over Toronto FC (March 14).
+He missed the match versus New York (March 28) after being listed as questionable, returned to the lineup with a start at Vancouver (April 8) and was again listed as questionable with concussion symptoms ahead of the club’s next 13 matches, and did not dress.
+He returned to League action with a substitute appearance vs. New York (July 4).
+Trapp made his first League start since April 8 with a start at Chicago (July 15), helping Crew SC keep a clean sheet in a 1-0 win.
+He earned a call-up by the United States Under-23 team ahead of a training camp in England, returning from the camp to start against FC Dallas (September 6).
+He earned another U-23 call-up ahead of the 2015 CONCACAF Olympic Qualifying Championship, where he captained the side to a Third Place finish and a nod to play Colombia in early 2016 in a playoff for a berth in the Olympics.
+Trapp helped the club keep its second consecutive clean sheet as well as notched his third assist of the season in a start against D.C.
+United on Decision Day (October 25).
+In the Audi 2015 MLS Cup Playoffs, he started all five matches for Columbus.
+In the 2015 Lamar Hunt U.S. Open Cup, Trapp made his first on-field appearance at the time since April 8 at Vancouver with a substitute appearance in the Round of 16 at Orlando (June 30).

 2014 (Columbus): Trapp made 28 starts at central midfield, where he recorded one goal and four assists.
 He started and was named Vice Captain for the Black & Gold in the team’s Season Opener against D.C.
 United (March 8) and has worn the captain’s armband twice: at Portland (May 17) and against Chicago (May 24).
 He recorded the game-winning assist in the club’s 2-1 home-opener victory against Philadelphia (March 22).
 He was called-in for the U.S. Under-21 camp (April 20-24) but was kept in Columbus as a precautionary measure following a slight groin tweak following the D.C. match (April 19).
 Trapp played in the next match against New York (April 26).
 He was issued a red card following a second caution in the 80th minute on the road against Sporting Kansas City (May 4) and missed Columbus’ midweek match at Houston (May 7).
 He did not travel and missed the match at Toronto FC (May 31) with a “slight knee knock” suffered ahead of the match.
 He returned to the starting lineup and played 68 minutes versus FC Dallas (June 29) as well as 90 minutes at Colorado (July 4) and at New York (July 12).
 He was named to and represented the Black & Gold at the inaugural Chipotle MLS Homegrown Game as part of the AT&T MLS All-Star Game festivities.
 Trapp scored his first career MLS goal at Houston (September 13).
 He made his postseason debut by starting at central midfield in the Black & Gold’s opener versus New England (November 1).
 He also started in the second leg at the Revolution (November 9).
 Trapp made one appearance -- a substitute appearance -- at midfield in the 2014 Lamar Hunt U.S. Open Cup tournament.
 He came on as a substitute in the Fifth Round match at Chicago (June 25) after recovering from a right knee sprain.